jedigeiss/steemmonsters-transfer/README.md

 - are the cards on the market and therefore can not be transferred
 - is the account name you are sending to existing on the steem blockchain

+Example: python3.6 transfer jedigeiss bearded-benjamin all

+This would transfer all cards from the account jedigeiss to the account bearded-benjamin

 ## Prerequisites: